Mobile–Tensaw River Delta: History

 Humans inhabited the delta region at least as far back as 5,000 years ago.
-During the Mississippian periodically time, people of the Pensacola culture built earthen mounds along Bottle Creek and the Tensaw River.
+During the Mississippian period, people of the Pensacola culture built earthen mounds along Bottle Creek and the Tensaw River.
 During the late prehistoric period, other peoples moved into the area, including the Taensas (Tensaw), the Creek, and the Choctaw.
 In the 16th century, the area was visited by Spanish forces.
 French explorers arrived in the last years of the 17th century, eventually settling colonial Mobile in 1702 at Twenty-seven Mile Bluff on the Mobile River.
-During the Creek War, Red Stick Creeks attacked Fort Mims near the confluence of the Alabama and Tombigbee rivers in August 1813, where they killed most of the mixed-blood Tensaw and Lower Town Creeks, intermarried whites, slaves, and nearly 275 militia.
+During the Creek War, Red Stick Creeks attacked Fort Mims near the confluence of the Alabama and Tombigbee Rivers in August 1813, where they killed most of the mixed-blood Tensaw and Lower Town Creeks, intermarried whites, slaves, and nearly 275 militia.

-The schooner Clotilda arrived in the Delta on July 7, 1860, carrying 103 enslaved West Africans captured in Dahomey, and was scuttled to prevent being prosecuted under the Act Prohibiting Importation of Slaves.
-It was the last slave ship to enter the United States via the Atlantic slave trade.
-After the Emancipation Proclamation and the Thirteenth Amendment, many of the descendants of the Clotilda would establish the neighborhood of Africatown in Mobile.
+The schooner Clotilda arrived in the delta on July 7, 1860, carrying 103 enslaved West Africans captured in Dahomey, and was scuttled to prevent being prosecuted under the Act Prohibiting Importation of Slaves.
+It was the last slave ship to enter the United States from the Atlantic slave trade.
+After the Emancipation Proclamation and the Thirteenth Amendment, many of the descendants of the Clotilda established the neighborhood of Africatown in Mobile.

 The last important battle of the American Civil War took place at the fortified town of Blakeley, located on the edge of the delta.

 A railroad line to connect Mobile to Montgomery, now part of the CSX system, opened across the delta in 1872.
 In the mid-1920s, the Causeway was built across the lowest part of the delta, connecting the western and eastern shores of Mobile Bay.
 Later, I-65 and I-10 were constructed to span different parts of the area.

-An area of 190,000 acres of the Delta was designated as a National Natural Landmark in 1974, and four sites within the Delta are also listed on the National Register of Historic Places.
+An area of 190,000 acres of the delta was designated as a National Natural Landmark in 1974, and four sites within the delta are also listed on the National Register of Historic Places.